Pink Flower

 Ideation: The first concept

 Our initial ideation explored a traditional game format with points, tokens, and layered mechanics like specific roles with specific skillsets.
+By making the game fun, education would be approachable.

 Mockup of our original proposal, showing a top-down view of what the game would look like in action (Miro)